-The underlying sense that encapsulates the spirit of PE is that of collaboration, of working with others.
-This necessitates respect, cooperation, communication, building trust and the belief that together we are better off than on our own.
+Collaboration is the underlying spirit of PE.
+This needs respect, cooperation, communication, building trust and the belief that together we are better off than on our own.

 The hallmark of PE is that it is characterised by mutual benefit, as defined by the National Co-ordinating Centre for Public Engagement (NCCPE):

 Public engagement describes the myriad of ways in which the activity and benefits of higher education and research can be shared with the public.
 Engagement is by definition a two-way process, involving interaction and listening, with the goal of generating mutual benefit.